Dill Pickle Pot Roast & Pickle Gravy

 Dill Pickle Pot Roast and Pickle Gravy

-DILL PICKLE POT ROAST & PICKLE GRAVY!
-If you love pickles you are going to flip for this pot roast!
-Similar to the Mississippi Pot Roast but NOT spicy and infused with a fabulous pickle taste!
+If you are a fan of pickles, you are going to love this pot roast!
+It's similar to the Mississippi Pot Roast but NOT spicy and infused with a fabulous pickle taste!
 Even the gravy is spectacular!

 Ingredients

-• one 1 liter jar of your favourite garlic dill pickles
+• one 1 liter jar baby garlic dill pickles

 Instructions

-• Cook on low all day, for 8-10 hours ( to break down the roast).
-Remove and serve.
+• Cover and cook on low all day, for 8-10 hours.
+Remove the strings from the roast, shred the meat and serve.
 The gravy can be strained ( or not! we loved it with the pickle bits) and served over the roast and mashed potatoes.

 Instant Pot Instructions